Wu-Yijun/Github_Action-Rust-Build_and_Release/tutorial.md

       name-of-var:
         description: 'Description of this var'
         required: true
-        default: 'undefined variables replace string'
+        default: 'default string'
       name-of-var-2:
-        description: 'Description of this var'
+        description: 'Description of this var2'
         required: false
 ```